htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ###### STORM DOMAIN EFFECT

-Each enemy in a 3-cube area within 10 squares of you takes lightning damage equal to 5 + your [[Conduit|conduit]] level.
+Each enemy in a 3-cube area within 10 squares of you takes lightning damage equal to 5 + your conduit level.

 ###### SUN DOMAIN EFFECT

-An enemy of your choice within 10 squares of you takes fire damage equal to 10 + your [[Conduit|conduit]] level.
+An enemy of your choice within 10 squares of you takes fire damage equal to 10 + your conduit level.

 ###### TRICKERY DOMAIN EFFECT

 Choose a creature within 10 squares of you.
-You can slide that creature a number of squares equal to 5 + your [[Conduit|conduit]] level.
+You can slide that creature a number of squares equal to 5 + your conduit level.
 If you choose a willing ally, this movement can ignore their stability.

 ###### WAR DOMAIN EFFECT